-Packed with healing natural ingredients, this face scrub recipe nourishes as it scrubs away dirt, bacteria and dead skin cells.
+Packed with healthy natural ingredients, this face scrub recipe nourishes as it scrubs away dirt, bacteria and dead skin cells.

-Oats provide protein and soften and heal skin by reducing inflammation.
+Oats provide protein and soften and soothe skin by reducing inflammation.

 Milk contains lactic acid, a gentle exfoliant, plus vitamins and enzymes to feed your skin.

-This essential oil blend creates an exotic, deeply sensuous scent while also rejuvenating skin, reducing wrinkles and healing imperfections.
+This essential oil blend creates an exotic, deeply sensuous scent while also rejuvenating skin, reducing wrinkles and helping reduce the appearance of imperfections.

 Homemade Face Scrub Recipe

 4 drops Frankincense essential oil